SuperFabius/IOS-S310121-R091121-DEVEL/README.md

                   - Added the IRQ for the Serial 2 Rx too;

                   - Changed SETIRQ opcode to add Systick and Serial 2 Rx IRQ enable;

+                  NOTE ABOUT IRQ USAGE: When using the CPU interrupt the IOS opcode operations must be treated as atomic operations, so CPU interrupts must be disabled before and re-enabled after